hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

 - **PC Commitment UX**: Prompt dialogs may need refinement

 ### Recent Bug Fixes
+- **War Mood Lock**: ✅ **RESOLVED** - Fixed bug where "War Breaks Out" event didn't properly lock public mood.
+Other events could still change public mood during war, violating the intended game mechanic.
+Now public mood is properly locked for the rest of the term when war is active.
 - **Action Points System**: Backend fully implemented and tested
 - **Use Favor Action**: Fixed to properly work with selection menu
 - **PC Commitment**: Added custom PC amounts for legislation and candidacy